aoyn1xw/frontend-practice/README.md

 # My about me page
-this is a small portfolio about me to understand Front end development and to practice it
+this is a portfolio about me to understand Front end development and to practice it